 The International Association for the Exchange of Students for Technical Experience scheme, IAESTE provides course-related work placements to science, engineering and applied arts undergraduates in over 80 countries worldwide.
 Most placements are for eight to 12 weeks between June and September.

-The scheme is managed by the British Council and more information is available on it's website.
+The scheme is managed by the British Council and more information is available on their website.

 Study USA programme

 The Study USA programme provides students attending a college or university in Northern Ireland, with the opportunity to study business or business at STEM (Science, Engineering, Technology and Maths) for one full academic year in the USA.